Five of the best gastropubs…

-The Beehive, ranked 7th, is a real labour of love for Head chef and owner Dom Chapman whose mantra is ‘to feed you and make you happy’.
+The Beehive, having retained its position in 7th place, is a real labour of love for Head chef and owner Dom Chapman whose mantra is ‘to feed you and make you happy’.
 Nestled in the tiny village of White Waltham, this is still very much a pub where as much attention has been lavished on the well-stocked bar as the sensational menu.
 The kitchen sources locally, but it also aims to represent what the UK’s larder.
 This means food from the country’s uplands and pastures, its meadows, woods, hedgerows, rivers and seas are all important parts of the menu.
 Having worked at The Royal Oak Paley Street and Heston’s Fat Duck and Hind’s Head, Dom is passionate about creating beautiful food in a real English pub.
 Whether you are popping in for a pint or hitting three course, you’ll always get a warm welcome and leave with a smile on your face.

 Crown Burchetts Green, Maidenhead

-There’s long been a buzz about The Crown at Burchetts Green and having recently been awarded a Michelin star and making the top 10 here, Simon Bonwick’s French bourgeoisie cooking is certainly getting the attention of foodie pilgrims.
+Believe the hype!
+The Crown at Burchetts Green debuted in the Top 50 in 2016 and went on to be awarded a Michelin star .
+It has since gone from strength to strength, and is now ranked 11 in the list, Simon Bonwick’s French bourgeoisie cooking is certainly getting the attention of foodie pilgrims.
 While the small bar is filled with local drinkers, the two relaxed dining rooms is where the magic happens – showcasing seasonal dishes made with top notch UK and French ingredients.
 Having previously worked at Albert Roux’s Waterside Inn in Bray and Tom Kerridge’s Hand and Flowers, the service is outstanding.
 Despite all well-deserved fuss about Simon’s food, The Crown maintains its status as a pub – with a resident ghost.
 The bar area is haunted by a small bearded man with a pony, who also enjoys pottering about in the gastropub’s cellars…

 The Royal Oak Paley Street, Maidenhead

-The Royal Oak Paley Street (ranked 45), located in leafy Littlefield Green near Maidenhead, is famously known as ‘Parky’s pub’.
-It’s picked up loads of awards including a Michelin star and three AA rosettes since it opened in 2001.
+The Royal Oak Paley Street (a non mover at 45), located in leafy Littlefield Green near Maidenhead, is famously known as ‘Parky’s pub’.
+Although if you’re a Masterchef fan, you’ll also know it’s where winner Craig Johnston works his magic in the kitchen.
+This foodie destination’s picked up loads of awards including a Michelin star and three AA rosettes since it opened in 2001.
 So what makes it special?
 Well, punters love it for its unpretentious menu with old favourites cooked to perfection whether it be a classic steak or roast lamb.
 There’s a real emphasis on using seasonal, local ingredients wherever possible.
-Although pics of Parky interviewing some of his most famous guests lines the walls, the Royal Oak is starting to step from his showbiz shadow.
+Although pics of Parky interviewing some of his most famous guests line the walls, the Royal Oak is starting to step out rom his showbiz shadow.
 But don’t expect anyone to roll out the red carpet, it’s a place to relax and enjoy great food in good company.